 PackAssistant – Product

-• Possibility to select the minimum distance between parts, the container base and walls, compartments.
+• Possibility to select the minimum distance between parts, the container base, walls, and compartments.

 • Adherence to the maximum load of the container.